 Night views from Colombia Tower

-End your two day itinerary in Seattle with another breathtaking view of the city, but this time from another sky scraper, Colombia Tower.
+End your two day Seattle itinerary with another breathtaking view of the city, but this time from another sky scraper, Colombia Tower.

 Just next to Smith Tower, but a little taller you can make your way up to the observatory for enchanting night views of the city and more cocktails if you desire!